Skip to main content

 Returning to my childhood, I don’t remember the exact year; it could have been the late 80s.
 But I somehow recall it was his birthday, the birthday party of Mr. Bhandari, the then Chief Minister of Sikkim.
 I accompanied my father and his hospital staff to the party somewhere in Gangtok.
 I saw people everywhere, and I could move my eyes around.
 Happy celebration mood across, and I had never seen such huge gatherings.
 People were standing in a queue, offering khadas to HIM; I, too, was among them, looking around at HIS smiling face, waiting for my turn.

 I was given a khada by my father.
 As I was about to offer my khada, HE surprised me by putting my khada around my neck.
 HE asked for an envelope (I still remember it was a brown envelope) from a person nearby and handed it over to me and said ‘mithai khanu’.
 I never knew what to do with it, so I moved a few steps further, went near a corner, and looked inside.
 It was a hundred rupees note of five.
-I was very happy, almost on cloud nine.
-With joy around, returning home, I just recalled when I would visit him again on his next birthday!
+I was thrilled, almost on cloud nine.
+With joy around, returning home, I just recalled when I would revisit him on his next birthday!

 The year passed by, and the D-day arrived.
 It was the birthday of the Chief Minister of Sikkim, and Bua was there again to accompany me to the party.
 Like the previous year, my visit was nothing but the expectation of that brown envelope – which, to be very frank and with sadness, I did not receive, nor did I see anyone near HIM.
 Though there was unhappiness around my face and my heart, the charisma of the party was something to be seen.
 I had never come across such celebrations for ages now.
-In between, many years later I learned about him more from my mother.
+In between, many years later, I learned about him more from my mother.
 I was told HE was a teacher at Rongli before joining politics; he and his family used to stay in a rented room at Aja’s place.
 Even today, when I enter THAT room, I can feel the aura of presence.

 My second meeting with HIM was at STNM Hospital, Gangtok, a few years back.
 My father was kept in one of the private wards of STNM Hospital.
 I heard Bhandari Sir was admitted to the next ward.
 I wanted to meet him, but I was hesitant.